French Without Tears (film): Critical reception

 Sky Movies described a "sparkling version of Terence Rattigan's comedy play.
 The import of Ellen Drew and Ray Milland from Hollywood ensured the film's success world-wide."
 Writing for Allmovie, Hal Erickson wrote, "much of the wit and zest of the original stage production has been blunted for the screen, moving one critic to describe French Without Tears as 'Comedy Without Laughs'.
 In all fairness, however, the film does boast a hilarious drunk scene in a musty old French wine cellar."

+According to Kinematograph Weekly the film did well at the British box office in February 1940.